 Look for a goal setting tool that makes it easy to comment, like, and ask questions about goals and progress updates.

-A progressive goal setting software will integrate with feedback and recognition tools.
-Why?
-Because the connection between goals and recognition and between goals and employee coaching are essential to an effective performance management strategy.
-Here are two examples:
+A progressive goal setting software will support coaching efforts by integrating with feedback and recognition tools.
+The connection between goals and recognition and between goals and employee coaching is essential to an effective performance management strategy.

 A product's tech support can be difficult to access when you’re researching options, but it’s not impossible.
 Here are a few questions to use to evaluate goal setting software: